 Agreement was reached to compare all models within spreadsheets only, with a comment in the final report that such a comparison is available within those files.

 Agreement was reached that an interesting analysis would be the difference between Pearson correlation with & without the linear fit (for each dataset), as an ITU contribution.
 The purpose would be to show whether the non-linear fit had a major impact (i.e., thus questioning that particular fit).
+It agreed that it could be done if someone has the time.

 Agreement was reached to keep the two new annexes (plots & secondary analysis) from version 1.15.